ricardomm7/sample_manager/README.md

 - **Efficient Management**: Streamline inventory management with intuitive tools for adding, updating, and removing samples.
 - **Print Functionality**: Seamlessly print generated barcodes for physical labeling and easy identification in the laboratory.
 - **Sample Searching:** Quickly search for samples using keywords or barcodes/barcode prefixes to locate them in the catalog.
-- **Identificator (Laboratory) Addition:** Add a unique laboratory identifier as a prefix to the barcode for enhanced organization and traceability.
+- **Identification (Laboratory) Addition:** Add a unique laboratory identifier as a prefix to the barcode for enhanced organization and traceability.

 ## Use from source code